Godzilla (2014 film): Plot

 The MUTO attacks a Russian submarine and drops it in O'ahu to eat its nuclear material.
 Godzilla arrives, causing a tsunami in Honolulu, and briefly engages the MUTO in battle until it flees.
-Serizawa deduces Godzilla was only listening as the MUTO was communicating with something else, prompting the military to investigate the other spore stored in the Yucca Mountain nuclear waste repository in Nevada.
+Serizawa deduces that Godzilla was only listening and that the MUTO was communicating with something else, prompting the military to investigate the other spore stored in the Yucca Mountain nuclear waste repository in Nevada.
 A second, bigger, wingless MUTO has emerged and attacks Las Vegas.
-The scientists deduced that it was female and was what the male was communicating with, their signals being a mating call.
+The scientists deduce that the first MUTO is a male and the second is a female, their signals being a mating call.

 Over the scientists' objections, Stenz approves a plan of using nuclear warheads to lure all three monsters out into the open ocean and destroy them.
 Returning to the U.S., Ford joins the team delivering the warheads by train, but the female MUTO intercepts them and devours most of the warheads.
-The remaining warhead is airlifted with Ford to San Francisco, where the monsters are converging, and activated after Godzilla appears at the Golden Gate Bridge.
+The remaining warhead is airlifted with Ford to San Francisco (where the monsters are converging) and activated after Godzilla appears at the Golden Gate Bridge.
 The male MUTO snatches the warhead and takes it to the female, who forms a nest around it in the Chinatown area.

 While Godzilla and the MUTOs battle, Ford and a strike team enter the city via HALO jump to find and disarm the warhead before it detonates.
 Unable to access the timer, the team gets the warhead onto a boat for disposal at sea while Ford destroys the nest.
 Godzilla defeats the MUTOs and collapses from exhaustion.
 Ford gets the boat out to the open sea, is rescued before the warhead explodes, and reunites with his family at an emergency shelter the following morning.
-Godzilla reawakens and returns to the sea, while the media dubs him the "King of the Monsters".
+Godzilla reawakens and returns to the sea while the media dubs him the "King of the Monsters".